smdrozdov/mean_width/README.md

 It is quite obvious, that these are extreme values of E(max(A, B)), moreover it can be shown that E(max(A, B)) =  sqrt((1 - r) / pi).

 But what if there are more than two correlated normal random variables?
+Thus, what is E(max(X_1,...X_n)) if covariance matrix of X_1,...X_n is known.

 # Mean width.